tfeb/conduit-packages/README.md

 ## Packages in this system
 All packages have domain-structured names.

-- `org.tfeb.conduit-packages` is the implementation package.  it exports `defpackage` as well as some modified versions of other package functionality, as well as a couple of other names.
+- `org.tfeb.conduit-packages` is the implementation package.
+It exports `defpackage`and some modified versions of other package functionality, as well as a couple of other names.
 - `org.tfeb.cl/conduits` (nickname `org.tfeb.clc`) is a variant version of the standard-defined `common-lisp` package – in fact, a conduit package – which exports all of the symbols in `cl` except for some package-related ones, which are replaced with the appropriate versions from `org.tfeb.conduit-packages`.
-You can use this package where you would nomally use the `cl` packge.
+You can use this package where you would normally use the `cl` package.
 - `org.tfeb.cl-user/conduits` (nickname `org.tfeb.clc-user`) is a `cl-user` style package which uses `org.tfeb.clc` instead of `cl`.
 This package is useful as a scratch package in the same way `cl-user` is.

 Note that it will not (and can not) work, in any package which uses `cl`, to simply say `(use-package :org.tfeb.conduit-packages)`, as there are inevitable name clashes.
 Instead you should either define a package which uses `org.tfeb.clc`, or define your own conduit package (see below).